-Checking in early also allows you to skip the line saving you some time when you get to the airport!
+Checking in early also allows you to skip the line at the check-in desk, especially if you only have a carry-on, you can skip the check-in desk altogether.

 2. Use Skycap To Check In Your Luggage

 Most airlines have this service for free, however, it is highly encouraged to tip the workers.
-They work very hard and in all types of weather and just saved you 30 minutes of standing in line!
+They work very hard in all types of weather and likely will save you at least 30 minutes of standing in line!

 3. Keep Important Documents & Items In One Spot

 This hack is so simple but so helpful when you’re traveling.
 I typically keep every document I might need to pull out at some point between getting to the airport and getting to the hotel at my destination in one folder and in a secure pocket in my carry-on.